tue-bmd/zea/usbmd/README.md

 This package also includes a Dockerfile that you can use to run the code in a containerized environment.

+1. Install Docker on your machine.
+You can download Docker from the official website: https://www.docker.com/get-started.

-If you are using VSCode, you can use the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+If you are using VSCode, you can use the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 This extension will automatically build and run the Docker container for you.
 You can start the docker container via [ctrl+shift+p] --> [Dev Containers: Reopen in container].
 Similarly, you can close the session via [ctrl+shift+p] --> [Dev Containers: Reopen folder locally].

 If you are not using VSCode, you can follow the steps below to run the code in a Docker container:

-1. Install Docker on your machine.
-You can download Docker from the official website: https://www.docker.com/get-started.

 2. Build the Docker image by running the following command from the root folder